You Can’t Be Half Pregnant (In Life and in Business)

-I’m sure many of you are wondering what on earth being pregnant has to do with business or legal issues.
+I’m sure many of you are wondering what on earth does being pregnant have to do with business or legal issues.
 Surprisingly, quite a bit!
-Before I dive in, a caveat: I do not have any children of my own at this time, although I am the proud mother of six (yes, 6!) fur children.
+Before I dive in I will disclose I am the proud mother of a beautiful boy named Declan and the “human” mother to 5 fur children.

-But more importantly, I am the “mother” of a business.
-And while my business was not conceived the “traditional” way (i.e. the birds and the bees), it is my baby, my almost six-year-old child.
+But for the purposes of this article, I am the “mother” of a business.
+And while my business was not conceived the “traditional” way (i.e. the birds and the bees), it is my baby, my almost 10-year-old child.
 And I love it as such.
 I have poured my heart, soul, sweat, blood, tears, and finances into this business.
 Anyone who has ever owned a business knows exactly what I am talking about.
 You spend all your time with your business, and, when you are not spending time in your business, you are still working on your business.

 So before you go getting pregnant, literally or figuratively, let’s talk through what to consider.

-- What to expect while you are expecting.
+2. What to expect while you are expecting

 So just like when you are pregnant and expecting a child, you have to be prepared for the onslaught of uncomfortable and overwhelming questions.
 When are you due?
 Will you be working part time at another job?
 How will you be funded?
-Do you have a location for your hospitality business?
+Do you have your office set-up?
 Do you have an accounting system?
 What legal structure will you be under?
-How will you find your first employees?
+Will you have employees?
 And the list goes on.
 But there will come a point when you must anticipate and be prepared to answer these questions, and so many more.

 While you may never be “ready” to have a baby or a business, it begs the question “are you ready to fully commit?”
 If you are willing to put in the work and diligence to be as prepared as possible, jumping in won’t seem as scary as it could be without a plan.
 After all, you can’t be half pregnant (or half an entrepreneur).